Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula ballouii

 Stem: 3-6.5 cm long; 1-2 cm thick; more or less equal; dry; textured and colored like the cap.

-Taste: Acrid; odor not distinctive, or "of bread dough" (Bills & Miller).
+Odor and Taste: Odor not distinctive, or "of bread dough" (Bills & Miller, 1984); taste acrid.

-Chemical Reactions: Iron salts pale pink on the stem.
-KOH reaction not recorded in the literature, but in my experience the cap stains brownish red with KOH (see illustration).
+Chemical Reactions: Iron salts negative to pale pink on the stem.
+KOH red to brownish red on cap surface.

 Spore Print: Whitish or creamy.